-The department maintains one canine unit, consisting of a specially trained and certified dog/handler team.
-The canine is certified in narcotics detection, article search, tracking, building search, area search, officer protection and aggression control.
-Rhino and his handler participated in over 137 hours of training in 2021.
+In 2022 we acquired another dog from a department that was disbanding their K9 team.
+The new K9, Briggs, was donated to the department.
+We are very excited to now have two (2) K9 teams in service.
+Consisting of a specially trained and certified dog/handler team.
+Each canine is certified by North American Police Work Dog Association (NAPWDA) in narcotics detection, article search, tracking, building search, area search, officer protection and aggression control.
+Rhino and Briggs participated in over 90 hours of specialized training in 2022.

-The canine unit assists other agencies upon request, including the Park County Sheriff's Office and the Montana Highway Patrol as well as state agencies such as the Montana Department of Corrections.
+The canine teams assist other agencies upon request, including the Park County Sheriff's Office and the Montana Highway Patrol as well as state agencies such as the Montana Department of Corrections.

-Our new K9 member, Rhino, joined our organization in 2020 and is proving to be a valued asset.
-In 2021, there were several demonstrations conducted for various organizations in Park County.
+Our new K9 member, Briggs, joined our organization in 2022 and is proving to be a valued asset.
+In 2022, there were several demonstrations conducted for various organizations in Park County.

-CANINE DEPLOYMENTS BY TYPE
+CANINE DEPLOYMENTS